- What We Do

 A step-parent can only acquire parental responsibility for a child in very specific circumstances including:

-I am always surprised at just how little Parental Responsibility Agreements are used and can only assume that step-parents are not aware of them and just how important they
+I am always surprised at just how little Step-Parent Parental Responsibility Agreements are used and can only assume that step-parents are not aware of them and just how important they may be.

 If you would like more information on this subject download our free factsheet on parental responsibility.